Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 __Fixed issue__

-* Fixed an issue where editing content in textareas may not behave as expected.
+* Fixed an issue where editing content in text areas may not behave as expected.

 ---